NEC DISPLAY SOLUTIONS

 - Added a Native white point setting

-- Added Auto-load settings on Target Change function
+- Added Auto-load settings on Target Change

 - Added Test Pattern feature